 If certain minerals are present during the formation process, such as boron or nitrogen, this creates a fancy colored diamond.
 They can also be enhanced through artificial treatments such as fracturing filling or HPHT to improve its color or clarity.
 While these treated diamonds may look more enticing, they are considered less valuable in comparison to their fully natural counterparts.

-How moissanite differs from diamonds
+How does moissanite differ from diamonds?

 There are 4 main differences between moissanite and diamonds: